The evolution of geophysical shape descriptors under distance-driven flows: Introduction

-Another, recently investigated indicator of abrasion processes is the number $T$ of static equilibrium points \cite{Domokosetal}.
-In two dimensions, (planar disks) we distinguish between stable and unstable equilibria, and denote their numbers respectively by $S$ and $U$ and we have $S+U=T$.
-In three dimensions (solids) we distinguish between stable, unstable and saddle-type equilibria, and denote their numbers respectively by $S,U,N$ and on generic (Morse) surfaces we have $S+U+N=T$.
-These numbers are related by the the Poincar\'e-Hopf Theorem \cite{Arnold} on topological invariants as
+\item Number $T$ of static equilibrium points.
+Another, recently investigated indicator of abrasion processes is the number $T$ of static equilibrium points (Domokos et al. 2010).
+We assume that the abrading particle is a smooth convex body described by the scalar distance $r$ measured from the center of mass.
+In 2 dimensions, $r$ can be conveniently parametrized by the polar angle $\phi$ and in three dimensions by the Euler angles $(\phi,\theta)$, so the evolution of these shapes is given in two and three dimensions by the functions $r(\phi,t)$ and $r(\phi, \theta, t)$, respectively.
+Static equilibrium points are associated with spatial critical points of the aforementioned scalar functions, i.e. in two dimensions they are characterized by $r_{\phi}(\phi, t)=0$ and in three dimensions by $r_{\phi}(\phi, \theta,t)=r_{\theta}(\phi, \theta,t)=0.$ If $r$ is a Morse function (i.e. the shape of the particle is generic) then in two dimensions, (planar disks) based on the sign of $r_{\phi\phi}$ we distinguish between stable and unstable equilibria, and denote their numbers respectively by $S$ and $U$ and we have $S+U=T$.
+In three dimensions (solids), based on the eigenvalues of the Hessian of $r$, we distinguish between stable, unstable and saddle-type equilibria, and denote their numbers respectively by $S,U,H$ and on generic (Morse) surfaces we have $S+U+H=T$.
+These numbers are related by the the Poincar\'e-Hopf Theorem (Arnold, 1998) on topological invariants as

-The evolution of these numbers has been already measured in the field \cite{Litwin}.
-In the current note we will study their evolution under orthogonal affinity.
-In particular we will show (Theorem 3) that in two dimensions, as $t$ approaches either zero or infinity, $T(t)$ approaches 4.
-In 3 dimensions, as $t$ approaches zero or infinity, either $S(t)$ or $U(t)$ approach 2.
-We also formulate additional statements about these numbers and a conjecture about the global connection between $I(t)$ and $T(t)$ in an averaged sense.